-The Workforce Innovation and Opportunity Act of 2014 (WIOA) presents an extraordinary opportunity to transform and improve the public workforce system by providing job-driven occupational or technical training for American workers and jobseekers.
+American Job Centers (AJCs) have an extraordinary opportunity to transform and improve the public labor exchange system by providing job-driven occupational or technical training for American workers and jobseekers.

-WIOA supports the development of strong, vibrant regional economies, where businesses thrive and people want to live and work.
-Partners working together to meet community workforce needs is critical for economic growth.
+The workforce system supports the development of strong, vibrant regional economies, where businesses thrive and people want to live and work.
+Community partners working together to meet community workforce needs forms a critical basis for economic growth.

-Labor market information, particularly data on career pathways and industry competency models help workforce professionals guide customers to data-driven decision-making about the best skills training.
+Labor market information, particularly data on career pathways and industry competency models, helps workforce professionals guide customers to data-driven decision-making about the best skills training.

 Competency Model Clearinghouse

-The industry Competency Model Clearinghouse (CMC) maps the skills, knowledge and abilities (KSAs) needed in industries, and is a part of the CareerOneStop suite of resources, sponsored by the Employment and Training Administration.
+The industry Competency Model Clearinghouse (CMC) maps the knowledge, skills and abilities (KSAs) needed in industries, and is a part of the CareerOneStop suite of resources, sponsored by the Employment and Training Administration (ETA).

 Building Career Pathways: Roles for the Workforce System

-Partnering agencies may wish to participate on the State’s career pathways leadership team.
+Partnering agencies may wish to participate on the state’s career pathways leadership team.
 Please see the Enhanced Guide for System Development for more information.

 Career Pathways Toolkit 2011